odoo/documentation/content/applications/general/base_import/import_faq.rst

     person_3,Eric,False,company_2
     person_4,Ramsy,False,company_3

 As you can see in this file, Fabien and Laurence are working for the Bigees company (company_1) and Eric is working for the Organi company.
 The relation between persons and companies is done using the External ID of the companies.
-We had to prefix the "External ID" by the name of the table to avoid a conflict of ID between persons and companies (person_1 and company_1 who shared the same ID 1 in the orignial database).
+We had to prefix the "External ID" by the name of the table to avoid a conflict of ID between persons and companies (person_1 and company_1 who shared the same ID 1 in the original database).

 The two files produced are ready to be imported in Odoo without any modifications.
 After having imported these two CSV files, you will have 4 contacts and 3 companies. (the firsts two contacts are linked to the first company).
 You must first import the companies and then the persons.